 There are also a number of foods that, rather than encouraging halitosis, help clean out the mouth.
 Granny Smith apples are one such option, their tartness sparking the mouth's natural washing mechanism, salivation.
-Lemons and limes work great as well; ask the flight attendant for one.
+Lemons and limes work great as well.

 In-transit, try a polyester "dry-fit" T-shirt -- which is light-weight, wrinkle-free and extremely quick to dry -- as your first layer.
 I like to pack a few, as they take up almost no room in my luggage.
 You can find them in athletic stores like Foot Locker and adventure travel outfits like REI, or online at Amazon (Hanes offers them for women and men.)
 Other wrinkle-free clothing, from button-downs to women's pants, is readily available from travel goods retailers like Orvis.com and TravelSmith.com.
 And if you stain your wrinkle-free duds, try Tide to Go, which looks a bit like a magic marker but does a pretty decent job of eliminating stains.

 Don't like the feel (or potential extra cost) of wrinkle-free garb?
 If you don't have access to an iron, you might try Downy Wrinkle Releaser.
 The liquid product works by relaxing fabric fibers so that wrinkles can be smoothed out with your hand.
 Just spray on your crumpled top, stretch and smooth it out, and you're done.